COPS-IITBHU/csoc-2021-task-1/README.md

 # Submission

-Submission has to be done by sharing your github repo link and the .apk file of your tic-tac-toe app
+Submission has to be done by sharing your github repo link and the .apk file of your android app

 ### Gunderlines :